 - What would you do if the employee replacing you on the next shift doesn’t turn up? (for store jobs)

 How to answer questions like these: Start by taking time to think about the scenario you are given and make sure you ask questions if you don’t understand or if there is something you want to check.
 Don’t feel pressured to rush your answer.
 If you are worried about pausing for too long, tell your interviewer that you are taking some time to think.
-Explain your thought processes clearly and remember that it’s fine to say that, if faced with this scenario, you would ideally check company policies or procedures before acting.
+It’s fine to say that you would ideally check company policies or procedures before acting but you should still give an answer.
 Don’t be afraid to go with your gut instinct.

 Questions about your skills and experience